ChristopherA/prepare-osx-for-webdev/README.md

-Prepare OSX for WebDev
+Prepare OSX for WebDev (macOS Sierra 10.12)
 ======================

-Script to prepare Mac OSX with basic command-line tools and for web development:
+Script to prepare macOS Sierra 10.12 with basic command-line tools and for web development:

 > https://github.com/ChristopherA/prepare-osx-for-webdev